kumar-vibhanshu/Scrap-Post-News-Article/README.md

 # Scrap-Post-News-Article

-This Project is about scrapping news article from a news website (like TOI ) and posting them in WordPress based Website through xmlrpc.
+This Project is about scrapping news article from a news website (like Dainik Bhaskar ) and posting them in WordPress based Website through xmlrpc.

 Libraries used :
 1.newspaper